marionmck/My-Coding-Projects/README.md

 - Surprise Python Library

 #### Usage Instructions

-1. Download the Jupyter Notebook file provided.
-2. Open the Jupyter Notebook using Jupyter Notebook or JupyterLab.

 1. Download the ipynb file (CALLED WHAT?) from the repository below.
 2. Open the ipynb file using Jupyter Notebook, JupyterLab or on Google Colab Notebooks.